wrgarciag/AHAModelCol/README.md

 # AHAModelCol

-This model is part of an AH granted research program that will advance the field of policy IS for CVD by improving the alignment of the data generation/analysis cycle and the policy cycle in LICs and MICs.
+This model is part of an AHA granted research program that will advance the field of policy IS for CVD by improving the alignment of the data generation/analysis cycle and the policy cycle in LICs and MICs.
 In particular, this is a proof-of-concept decision support tool that links routine data to policy analysis.